datastax/release-notes/DSE_6.8_Release_Notes.md

 * Fixed `dsetool core_indexing_status` to show consistent indexing status between calls with and without `--all` parameter.
 (DSP-21594)

 ## 6.8.27 DSE Graph
-* Fixed GraphOLAP spark connection problem in the multi-network cloud environments when GPFS is not used.
+* Fixed GraphOLAP spark connection problem in the multi-network cloud environments when GossipingPropertyFileSnitch (GPFS) is not used.
 (DSP-22707)
+* Fixed permission issue in classic graph where DROP permissions were erroneously required for creating and altering a graph schema.
+(DSP-22024)

 ## 6.8.27 DSE Insights
 * Upgraded insightsCollectd to 0.1.4.
 (DSP-22739)